How to Serve “Amanda Garcia” at 330 N Brand Blvd (CT Corporation – Glendale Explained)

 ✅ This is valid service

-Registered Agent: CT Corporation System330 N Brand Blvd Glendale, CA
+CT Corporation System 330 N Brand Blvd Glendale, CA

 Why This Confusion Is So Common